find your perfect postgrad program

 Here are some of the more popular areas of study within the field of Medicine and Health Care

-An area of vital importance and one incredibly worthy of postgraduate study is that of cancer research.
-Some of the most up-to-date research in this field of anywhere in the world is being done right here in the UK.
-Research degrees will include looking at genetic, molecular and environmental factors in causation and the development latest preventative and treatment protocols.
+An area of vital importance and one incredibly worthy of postgraduate study is cancer research.
+Some of the most advanced work in this field continues to take place in the UK, where research degrees can explore genetic, molecular and environmental factors in the causes, progression and treatment of cancer.
+Postgraduate study in this area may also lead into translational research, laboratory-based investigation or clinical collaboration.

-The field of biomedical research is one of the most promising areas of medicine in terms of potential medical breakthroughs the field has the potential to produce that could have a massive impact on lives across the world.
-As such a postgraduate degree in biomedical research is becoming a particularly popular destination for both medics and science graduates.
-This type of postgraduate study tends to start off at a masters level, with a large percentage of those who commence biomedical research masters taking it onto PhD study..
+The field of biomedical research remains one of the most promising areas of medicine in terms of the potential breakthroughs it could produce.
+As such, a postgraduate degree in biomedical research continues to be a popular route for both medics and science graduates.
+This type of postgraduate study often begins at masters level, with many students later progressing to PhD study or research-led careers.

 Conversion to Medicine